mertpinarbasi/Authentication-App/README.md

 in the Atlas cloud application that is provided by MongoDB itself.
 User schema and login schema for store login operations can be found in the code files.
+# Usage
+You can start the application by typing "node app.js" .
 Npm Packages
 1. “bcryptjs” is used for hashing the users passwords to store in the database.